Workiva/over_react/doc/wrapping_js_components.md

 1. Rendering the component in a strict mode wrapper
 1. Clicking the component
+1. Checking that the callback is called without error
-1. Checking that an event of the specific type was fired
+1. Checking that the arguments to the callback are what we expect

 Most function prop tests can be that simple because typically the most important thing is just that the function fires as expected without dismounting the React tree.